Increase “Good” HDL Cholesterol With These 15 Foods In 2024

 And that’s it for the diet.

-Water, Tea, and CholesLo
+Water, Tea, and Cholesterol Optimizer

 She drinks more water these days, but not as much as she should.
-She loves her tea (Earl Grey and green tea).

-Of course, she still takes CholesLo daily.
-But she’s increased her dosage as she’s gotten older, which has made additional improvements in her lipid levels:
+However, she’s increased her dosage as she’s gotten older, which has made additional improvements in her lipid levels:

-• Decreasing Homocysteine Levels
+• Healthy Homocysteine Levels

 • Improving HDL/LDL ratios dramatically

-• Reducing inflammation and blood sugar
+• Improving inflammation and blood sugar (healthy levels)

 Quick Start Tips